The Safest and Most Dangerous Places in Van Buren County, IA: Crime Maps and Statistics

 Is Van Buren County, IA Safe?

-The B+ grade indicates that the rate of crime is lower than that of the average US county.
-Van Buren County ranks in the 76th percentile for safety, meaning it is safer than 76% of counties but less safe than 24%.
-This analysis applies only to Van Buren County's official city boundaries.
+The B+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Van Buren County's combined rate is lower than the norm.
+Van Buren County sits in the 76th percentile, ahead of 76% of counties and behind 24%.
+The grade covers only Van Buren County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Van Buren County is 22.38 per 1,000 residents in the typical year.
-Van Buren County Residents generally consider the south part of the county to be the safest.
-Your chance of being a victim of crime in Van Buren County varies by area - ranging from 1 in 24 in the east areas to 1 in 91 in the south.
+The overall crime rate in Van Buren County is 22.38 per 1,000 residents in a typical year.
+Residents generally consider the south part of the county the safest.
+Your chance of being a victim ranges from 1 in 24 in the east areas to 1 in 91 in the south.

-When looking at total crime counts (rather than per capita rates), the east parts of Van Buren County, IA see the most incidents - about 34 per year.
-In contrast, the south part of the county has the fewest, with approximately 3 crimes annually.
+Counting total incidents instead of per-capita rates, the east parts of Van Buren County, IA report the most crime, about 34 cases per year.
+The south part reports the fewest, around 3 per year.

 The Cost of Crime™ in Van Buren County, IA

-The total projected cost of crime in Van Buren County for 2025 is $2,271,401.
-This translates to approximately $303 per resident and $758 per household.
-On average, crime-related costs account for 0.9% of the median household income in Van Buren County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Van Buren County for 2025 is $2,271,401, about $303 per resident and $758 per household.
+That equals 0.9% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 61.5%